PixelStereo/lekture/README.md

 * *icon by WOLF LΔMBERT*

 #####TO DO LIST
+* *check value after send to be sure value have been received*
+* *add event line as class and rename event to scenario and create behavior class*
 * *project file must be encoded in utf-8 to allow accents and special characters*
 * *Implement editing of a cue (JSON strings?) - Dirty Flag + manual save*
 * *Implement auto-save*